aaronzwells/PyStrain2DXRD/README.md

 >*Script 4b* has not been completed yet.
 Do not use until finalized.

 ## REQUIRED USER-DEFINED VARIABLES

+>[!CAUTION]
+>This section needs to be rewritten to reflect recent updates.

 >[!NOTE]
 >See the comments in the code for a definition of each variable